frenic/csstype/README.md

 1.  **First of all, make sure you're doing it right.** A type error could also indicate that you're not :wink:

-    * Some properties that are implemented was officially rejected or haven't yet received any official acceptance and are therefor not included
+    * Some CSS specs that some vendors has implemented could have been officially rejected or haven't yet received any official acceptance and are therefor not included
     * If you're using TypeScript, [type widening](https://blog.mariusschulz.com/2017/02/04/typescript-2-1-literal-type-widening) could be the reason you get `Type 'string' is not assignable to...` errors

 2.  **Have a look in [issues](https://github.com/frenic/csstype/issues) to see if an issue already has been filed.
 If not, create a new one.** To help us out, please refer to any information you have found.